The 7 Greatest Acne Medications on the Market

 - One approach to acne medication is to use low doses of two of the most important acne treatments, Differen and benzoyl peroxide, neither of them in a strong enough concentration to cause skin irritation.

 - Another approach to acne in men is to use Korean herbal formulas manufactured under high quality standards along with acupuncture.
 The results are better than antibiotics and less expensive than Retin-A.

 - An alternative approach to acne in women is to use bath products made with cherry bark extract (not the bark itself).
 A compound in the bark makes the skin less sensitive to estrogen.

 - Once you get acne under control, keep it under control with a complete acne care system.

 Combining Conventional Treatments in Unconventional Ways to Treat Acne

-Adapalene, also known by its trade names Differin, Teva, Gallet, Pimpal, and Adelene, is a gentler alternative to the better known Accutane and Retin-A. Unlike most acne treatments, it is both anti-inflammatory and exfoliating.
-That is, it reduces redness and irritation while it opens up the skin to drain pimples and cysts as well as whiteheads and blackheads.
-It may not work as fast as Accutane and Retin-A, but it has far fewer side effects than Accutane and Retin-A.
+Adapalene2, also known by its trade names Differin, Teva, Gallet, Pimpal, and Adelene, is a gentler alternative to the better known Accutane and Retin-A. Unlike most acne treatments, it is both anti-inflammatory and exfoliating.
+That is, it reduces redness and irritation2 while it opens up the skin to drain pimples and cysts as well as whiteheads and blackheads.
+It may not work as fast as Accutane and Retin-A3, but it has far fewer side effects than Accutane4 and Retin-A.

 Keigai-rengyo-to and Acupuncture